delving/narthex/docs/development-deployment.md

 ## The "Nave" LoD server

 The public-facing server which is the counterpart to Narthex is referred to as "Nave" (yes, another part of the church).
 It gets its data from the triple store, so the triple store is the point of transfer between the two systems.
 Nave must periodically query for changes and then act on them.
 It must be able to interpret the stored triples, and follow links created by the terminology mapping and vocabulary mapping to build its index and to display the results properly in good LoD tradition.

-There is currently a working Nave LoD server, but its release into open source is not yet complete.

 ---